influenceth/cairo-math-64x61/README.md

 # Cairo Math 64x61

-A fixed point 64.61 math library for Cairo & Starknet
+A fixed point 64.61 math library for Cairo & Starknet.

 ## Usage ##
 Install with `pip install cairo_math_64x61` and import and use with `from cairo_math_64x61.math64x61 import Math64x61`.
 Previous installation as an npm module has been deprecated, the last available npm module is `v1.2.0`.
+Starting with `v2.0.0` the library utilizes Cairo 0.10 syntax and simplifies return values from objects to simple felts wherever possible.

 ## Signed 64.61 Fixed Point Numbers ##
 A signed 64.61-bit fixed point number is a fraction in which the numerator is a signed 125-bit integer and the denominator is 2^61.
 Since the denominator stays the same there is no need to store it (as in a floating point value).